goksinb/new-group1-project/README.md

 Using CSS, I crafted a visually appealing and design for the popup window.
 This ensures that the component looks great and functions well across various device sizes and screen resolutions.

 ### **Mohamed**

+Designed the webpage on figma, chosed font and design elements-

+Created the global stylesheet for the project

+Created SVG:s and background through illustrator for the project

+Worked on the watchlist page, created the layout with react

+Worked on the watchlist.js page right functions and structure to align with the design

+Fetched the Api to pull streaming services and display only the top version of the streaming service.

+created the css for the watchlist page and made it responsive.